Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 This method will return an empty array if there is no $has_many [relationship](http://www.phpactiverecord.org/projects/main/wiki/Associations) named meta defined for the model on which it is called.

-If the meta relationship is defined, it must point to a meta table with columns meta_key and meta_value.
-By calling $model->meta() under when these circumstances are met, the return value will be an associative array where keys are equal to meta_key, and values are equal to the meta_value.
+If the meta relationship is defined, it must point to a Model of a table with columns foreign_key, meta_key and meta_value.
+By calling $model->meta() when these circumstances are met, the return value will be an associative array where keys are equal to meta_key, and values are equal to the meta_value.
 In the case of duplicate meta_key rows for one model instance, the meta_value will be an indexed array of all values found.

 It is recommended to [eager load](http://www.phpactiverecord.org/projects/main/wiki/Finders#eager-loading) the meta when querying for your models if you intend to use this method, to avoid the